sanghoonleepitt/S100A11_Macrophage/README.md

 In order to reproduce the figures published in the paper, you need to go to Section 3 - Step3d, and read a Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds," and run the rest of the codes.
 I didn't post the Seurat object file because the file size is big.
-Eamil Sanghoon Lee, sal170@pitt.edu and ask for Seurat object files.
+Eamil Sanghoon Lee, sal170@pitt.edu and ask for the Seurat object file.

 > SeuratObject_WuetalBassezetal <- readRDS("SeuratObject_WuetalBassezetalIntegration.rds")